Neville D'Souza: Personal life

-D'Souza was born in Assagao, Goa on 1 January 1936.
-He moved to Bombay (now known as Mumbai) for his studies.
+D'Souza was born in Assagao, Goa, on 3 August 1932.
+He moved to Bombay (now known as Mumbai) to complete studies.
+He married Lyra and they had a son named Nigel and two daughters, Liesel and Fleurel.
+Neville's brother Derek D'Souza was also a footballer, who represented India internationally and later managed NFL club Mahindra United.

-D'Souza married Lyra and they have a son named Nigel and two daughters Liesel and Fleurel.
-D'Souza died of a brain haemorrhage on 16 March 1980.
+D'Souza died of a brain haemorrhage on 16 March 1980, in Bombay.

 Legacy

 The Mumbai Football Association began organizing U-17 Neville D'Souza Trophy for teenagers from seventeen districts in Maharashtra, which is named after him.

-In 2018, Neville D'souza Football Turf was installed within the sports complex in Bandra, which is named after him, and it was inaugurated by Aaditya Thackeray, then chairman of the Mumbai District Football Association (MDFA).
+In 2018, Neville D'Souza Football Turf (also known as 'Neville D'Souza Ground') was installed within the sports complex in Bandra, which is named after him, and it was inaugurated by Aaditya Thackeray, then chairman of the Mumbai District Football Association (MDFA).